mirusu400/FadCrypt/README.md

 ## How FadCrypt Works:

 1. **Password Creation:** When you set a password, it's encrypted and saved with the configuration file of locked apps.
-During monitoring, these files are backed up to `C:\ProgramData\FadCrypt\Backup\`.
+During monitoring, these files are backed up to a separate location:

+   - **Windows:** `C:\ProgramData\FadCrypt\Backup\`
+   - **Linux:** `~/.local/share/FadCrypt/Backup/`

    If detected as deleted, they are automatically recovered and restored.

 2. **Monitoring Mode:** Press "Start Monitoring" to set FadCrypt as a startup app.
 It will automatically activate every time your PC starts, and will persistently run unless you press "Stop Monitoring."

 3. **Security Features:** FadCrypt can't be stopped without the correct password.
-The app also disables Control Panel, Registry Editor, Task Manager, and msconfig to prevent tampering.
+The app also disables Control Panel, Registry Editor, Task Manager, and msconfig (Windows) or terminal emulators and system monitors (Linux) to prevent tampering.

 4. **Mutex Protection:** FadCrypt uses mutual exclusion to ensure only one instance runs at a time, blocking new instances until the current one is closed with the password.
 This prevents bypass attempts.

 **Note:** The password recovery feature is not available yet.

 ## ⬇️ Download